Ask Help Desk: Big phones, big problems

 Done deal: I have a MacBook Pro and my phone is a Pixel 3.
 My understanding is that I get unlimited Google photo storage on my Pixel until the end of January, at which point I still get storage, but with lesser quality.
 Is there a way for me to upload my photos on my MacBook by way of my phone so I can consolidate my pictures in one place?
 Of course, I’d like to do this without paying for extra cloud storage.

-—Alan Fenster, Tiburon, CA
+— Alan Fenster, Tiburon, Calif.

 I love this question because it gives me the chance to 1) offer some practical advice, and 2) rant about Google Photos a little.
 Let’s start with that second thing.